Wit (film): Plot

 Vivian Bearing is a professor of English literature known for her intense knowledge of metaphysical poetry, especially the Holy Sonnets of John Donne.
 Her life takes a turn when she is diagnosed with metastatic Stage IV ovarian cancer.
 Oncologist Harvey Kelekian prescribes various chemotherapy treatments to treat her disease, and as she suffers through the various side-effects (such as fever, chills, vomiting, and abdominal pain), she attempts to put everything in perspective.
 The story periodically flashes back to previous moments in her life, including her childhood, her graduate school studies, and her career prior to her diagnosis.
 During the course of the film, she continually breaks the fourth wall by looking into the camera and expressing her feelings.

 As she grows increasingly ill, Vivian agrees to undergo more tests and experimental treatments, even though she realizes the doctors treating her, including former student Jason Posner, see her less as someone to save and more as a guinea pig for their treatments.
 The only person who seems to care for her as a person is Susie Monahan, one of the nurses on the staff.

 Late in Vivian's illness, the only visitor she receives in the hospital is her former graduate school professor and mentor, Evelyn Ashford, who reads her excerpts from Margaret Wise Brown's The Runaway Bunny.
+Ashford observes that the story is "a little allegory of the soul.
+No matter where it hides.
+God will find it".

 As she nears the end of her life, Vivian manages to maintain her dignity and wit even as she is finally confronted with her own frailty and need for compassion.
 Vivian dies at the end of the film, with her voiceover reciting "death be not proud".